particle-iot/docs/src/content/tutorials/particle-hardware.md

 {{!-- END do not edit content above, it is automatically generated b7083b52-4bd3-47a6-85e8-396922c41b33 --}}

+Tracker One devices are fully assembled and sealed, all you need to do is plug it once to charge the battery.

+Included inside the fully assembled, sealed enclosure:

+- Built-in Particle SIM card ([free for use](/tutorials/device-cloud/introduction/#free-tier) up to certain limits, no credit card required).
+- 2000 mAh LiPo battery.
+- Cellular antenna.
+- Wi-Fi antenna (for geolocation only, not for connectivity).
+- BLE antenna.
+- GNSS (GPS) antenna.
+- NFC tag antenna.

 If you are interested in measuring temperature and humidity, an [external sensor](/tutorials/asset-tracking/m8-temperature-humidity/) can be connected to the M8 connector.
 The connector maintains the waterproof rating when in use.